swapnilkun/modern/ModernMarketResearch/Content/ckeditor_4.6.2_full/ckeditor/skins/moono-lisa/readme.md

 Features
 -------------------
-"Moono-lisa" is a monochromatic skin, which offers a modern, flat and minimalistic look which blends very well in modern design.
+"Moono-lisa" is a monochromatic skin, which offers a Excellent, flat and minimalistic look which blends very well in Excellent design.
 It comes with the following features:

 - Chameleon feature with brightness.